What happens to HELOCs if home values fall?

 Some lenders may decide to cap the amount of the HELOC you can use.

-— Ellen Steinfeldexecutive vice president, Berkshire Bank
+— Ellen Steinfeld Senior executive vice president, Berkshire Bank

 Advantages of HELOCs

-Oher advantages of HELOCs include:
+Other advantages of HELOCs include:

 - If you’re using your HELOC for home renovations or repairs, the interest may be tax-deductible.

-- Repayment options can be more flexible than other lines of credit, with many lenders allowing interest-only payments during the draw period (usually the first 5-10 years of the loan).
+- Repayment options can be more flexible than other lines of credit, with many lenders allowing interest-only payments during the draw period (usually, the first 5-10 years of the loan).

 Disadvantages of HELOC loans